(Laser-Assisted In Situ Keratomileusis)

 Your doctor will likely do the following:

 Talk to your doctor about your medications.
 You may be asked to stop taking some medications up to 1 week before the procedure.

 Drops are given to numb the surface of the eye.
 You may be given a sedative to help you relax during the procedure.

 You will be positioned on your back in a reclining chair.
-The area surrounding your eye will be cleaned.
-Numbing drops will be placed in your eye.
 The eyelid will be held open with a special device.
 A ring will be placed on the eye and pressure is applied to create suction.
 A blade will then be attached to the suction ring.
-The doctor will use the blade to cut a flap in the cornea.
-The doctor will fold back the flap.
+The blade will be used to cut a flap in the cornea.
+The flap will be folded back.

 There are other ways to do laser vision correction surgery.
 One includes using a laser to make the flap in the cornea.
 The other includes removing the top layer of the cornea with a special device or chemical, then using the laser.
 Ask your doctor which procedure is best for you.

 You will likely feel some discomfort when the suction ring is applied.
 Just after the procedure, expect a burning or itching sensation or the feeling that there is a foreign object in your eye.
 Your eye may tear and be red and bloodshot.
 You will most likely have a loss of vision at times during the procedure.
 This is normal.

 Post-Procedure Care TOP

 During your stay, the hospital staff will take steps to reduce your chance of infection such as: